As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 The impact of credit card processing fees on small businesses

 Credit card processing fees can significantly impact small businesses’ financial health and profitability.
 They can be the next highest expense after labor, which can be particularly challenging for small businesses operating on tight profit margins, like retail or food service.
-Even a small increase in credit card processing fees can have a noticeable impact on the bottom line, making it more difficult for these businesses to invest in growth, hire new employees, or maintain competitive pricing.
+Even a slight increase in credit card processing fees can have a noticeable impact on the bottom line, making it more difficult for these businesses to invest in growth, hire new employees, or maintain competitive pricing.

 In addition to the direct financial impact, credit card processing fees can create administrative and operational challenges for small businesses.
 Tracking and reconciling these fees can be time-consuming and complex, diverting valuable resources from other critical business activities.